Giant Drop (Six Flags Great America): Opening

 On April 26, 1997, the ride officially opened to the public alongside Dare Devil Dive.
 As part of the opening ceremony for the attraction, 144 couples from around the Midwest gathered at the park for a mass ceremony inside the Southwest Territory Amphitheater, before going on the attraction and being pronounced man and wife.
 After the pronouncement, a voice over the public address system was heard saying "You may now take the ultimate plunge," as couples were dropped down the attraction.

 After opening

-Seat belts were added to Giant Drop in 1999 after the death of a passenger on Drop Zone: Stunt Tower at California's Great America.
+Seat belts were added to Giant Drop in August 1999 after the death of a young passenger on Drop Zone: Stunt Tower at California's Great America, then known as Paramount's Great America.

 After an accident in June 2007 at Six Flags Kentucky Kingdom where a teenager had both feet cut off on Superman: Tower of Power, all Intamin drop towers at Six Flags and Cedar Fair theme parks were shut down temporarily as a safety precaution, including Giant Drop.
 After a partnership with Six Flags and Samsung, Giant Drop featured virtual reality headsets and was re-themed to Drop of Doom temporarily for the 2017 season.
 The premise of Drop of Doom was riders controlling a futuristic spaceship while escaping spiders.